nanog75/hackathon/_day1/2019-02-17-step-2-playing-with-ydk-for-config-and-gnmi-telemetry.md

 ```

 2. **The Fun route**:  You've seen how the YDK script above is written.
 And also have seen the openconfig model to utilize to create the object to configure BGP on the two routers.
-There is a library file for ansible that is created already for you.
+There is a library file for Ansible that is created already for you.
 Look at `~/code-samples/ansible/playbooks/config_bgp/library/config_bgp_oc_ydk.py`:

 ```
 tesuto@dev1:~/code-samples/ansible/playbooks/config_bgp$ cat library/config_bgp_oc_ydk.py